 Your teacher is available outside of scheduled class times should you need additional assistance with the material.
 Please send an email request to your instructor noting the concept you would like to review.
-Your teacher will do her best to respond to your request within 24-48 hours.
+Your teacher will do her best to respond to your request within 24-48 hours, not including weekends.